-4. After the migration is complete, you will need to manually reboot the Uyuni Server:
+5. After the migration is complete, manually reboot the Uyuni Server:

 shutdown -r now

 You will not be able to fix issues that arise during the migration.
 Ensure you have created a backup before you start the migration.
 If you are running Uyuni Server on a virtual machine, we recommend that you create a snapshot before you start.